-Students in the thesis track are expected to prepare and submit a master's thesis that meets the academic and professional standards of SMEA.
-A manuscript suitable for submission to a peer-reviewed journal or an equivalent product meets these standards.
-Fifteen credits of the 59 required for graduation are devoted to thesis research and presentation.
-The thesis track requires submission of a brief description of the thesis project and the name of the thesis chair by December 15th of the first year.
-Thesis-track students are required to submit a thesis prospectus by April 7th and nominate their thesis committee (thesis advisor and committee member) by the last day of spring quarter in their first year.
+Students in the thesis track are expected to perform research and prepare and submit a master's thesis that meets the academic and professional standards of SMEA.
+A manuscript suitable for submission to a peer- reviewed journal or an equivalent product meets these standards.
+Fifteen credits of the 59 required for graduation are devoted to thesis research, writing, and oral presentation.
+Admission to the thesis track requires submission of a brief description of the thesis project and the name of the thesis advisor by December 13th of the first year.
+Thesis-track students are required to submit a thesis prospectus by April 11th and nominate their thesis committee (thesis advisor and committee member) by the last day of spring quarter in their first year.
 Submission of the complete prospectus will allow the student to enroll in SMEA 700 credits.
-Students are welcome to submit their prospectus in fall 2022 or winter 2023 to allow for enrollment in SMEA 700 credits in their first year.
+Students are welcome to submit their prospectus in fall 2024, winter 2025, or by the April 11th deadline to allow for enrollment in SMEA 700 credits in their first year.